Sussex Militia: French Revolutionary War

 The Sussex Militia were re-embodied on 11 March 1792, before Revolutionary France declared war on Britain.
 During the French Wars the militia were employed anywhere in the country for coast defence, manning garrisons, guarding prisoners of war, and for internal security, while the regulars regarded them as a source of trained men if they could be persuaded to transfer.
 Their traditional local defence duties were taken over by the part-time Volunteers and mounted Yeomanry.

 Supplementary Militia

 In a fresh attempt to have as many men as possible under arms for home defence in order to release regulars, the Government created the Supplementary Militia, a compulsory levy of men to be trained in their spare time, and to be incorporated in the Militia in emergency.
 Sussex's additional quota was fixed at 1160 men, and they were organised into 14 companies.
 These were mustered on 29 March 1797 for 20 days' training, with three companies at Chichester, two at Arundel, two at Shoreham-by-Sea, one at East Grinstead, three at Horsham and three at Lewes.
 In 1799 they were formed into a 2nd Regiment, so that the original regiment was numbered 1st.
-The County Lieutenancy for Sussex ruled that supplementary militiamen were not entitled to a bounty unless they were actually embodied, a ruling that was adopted nationally under an Act of 1802.
+The County Lieutenancy for Sussex ruled that supplementary militiamen were not entitled to a bounty unless they were actually embodied, a ruling that was adopted nationally under the Militia Act 1802 (42 Geo.
+3. c.
+90).